anmol490/gitdemo/README.md

 # gitdemo
-# this is a repo which cloning remote to local.
+# this is a remote repo which we clone from remote to our local desktop.